Home » BiostocksPro » Financial Securities » Securities Investment

 Peculiarities of Zero Coupon Securities

-Zero coupon securities are one type of investment that has some twists.
+Zero coupon securities are one type of that has some twists.
 Zero coupon securities are commonly called zeros, and they are different from other securities based on debt obligations.
 Zero coupon securities do not pay interest on the security, like other bonds and securities do.
 Instead these investments are offered at rates far below their face value, and the interest is accumulated and then compounded.
 Zero coupon securities are attractive to investors because they frequently have very good yields, and most investors hold these securities until they mature.
 This does not mean that these securities are without risk, or will yield an attractive amount every time, but their track record is pretty good.
 At maturity of the bond, the face amount of the bond is paid plus all of the interest that has accrued.

 Zero coupon securities offer benefits, and there are a few big ones that make these securities in high demand.
 These securities are purchased at a cost that is very low when considering the face value and yield for the security, making them an investment that has the potential to offer better returns than many others.
 The second benefit of zero coupon securities is that the yield up to the maturity of the security has been locked in place, so there is no need to worry about the reinvestment of the interest.
 The interest on zero coupon securities is compounded, so even though you do not receive interest payments before maturity of the security, you will benefit from them.
-Compounded interest grow much faster than straight interest, and this can leave investors with a bigger return on their investment when the zero coupon securities mature.
+Compounded interest can grow much faster than straight interest, and this can leave investors with a bigger return on their investment when the zero coupon securities mature.

 There are some disadvantages of zero coupon securities as well.
 One peculiarity about these securities is that even though the investor does not receive any interest payments until the securities mature, taxes are due each year on the interest accrued.
 This means that the taxes owed on the investment must be paid before the investor receives any interest payment, so the funds for these payments must come from another source of income instead.
 Another disadvantage of zero coupon securities is that the market value of the securities can be very volatile, with wide swings.
 The maturity value of the zero coupon securities can be brought down by inflation as well.